 2. The relevant circumstances for the purpose of paragraph 1 are:

-(a) A change to an existing Plan of Work is proposed which is likely to [significantly] increase the adverse Environmental Effects [or risks] caused by the activities, and is not covered by Regulation 57(3);

-(b) environmental monitoring demonstrates that impacts significantly exceed the impact predictions made in the Environmental Impact Statement;
+[](b) environmental monitoring demonstrates that impacts [and effects] significantly exceed the impact predictions made in the Environmental Impact Statement [and which are not the result of natural variability or natural changes in the Marine Environment];

-(c) an activity described in the Plan of Work is predicted to [consistently and persistently] exceed the impact thresholds set out in the Standards on environmental thresholds [in a manner that results in demonstrated non-compliance with these Regulations];
+(c) an activity described in the Plan of Work is predicted to [[consistently and persistently]] exceed the impact thresholds set out in the Standards on environmental thresholds [in a manner that results in demonstrated non-compliance with these Regulations];

-(d) an applicable Standard, activity or predicted impact has not already been addressed by an Environmental Impact Statement; or
+(d) an applicable Standard, activity or predicted [significant] impact [or effect] has not already been addressed by an Environmental Impact Statement; or

 (e) a review of existing Environmental Impact Assessment or Environmental plans is otherwise deemed necessary by the Commission or Council, in accordance with applicable Standards and taking into account the Guidelines, including following its review of a Contractor’s activities contained in an annual report submitted pursuant to regulation 38 or review of a Plan of Work pursuant to regulation 58.

 3. The Secretary-General shall transmit the information received from the Contractor under paragraph 1 above to the Commission.
-The Commission shall assess the information and determine whether the Contractor shall undertake an Environmental Impact Assessment and [propose] a revised Environmental Impact Statement; or other modification to the Plan of Work in accordance with regulation 57.
+The Commission shall assess the information and determine whether the Contractor shall undertake an Environmental Impact Assessment and propose a revised Environmental Impact Statement; [or make modification to the Environmental Plans] or [make] other modification to the Plan of Work in accordance with regulation 57.

+[4.
+In order to proceed with Exploitation on a site within the Contract Area, where such Exploitation activity was not covered by the agreed Plan of Work, the Contractor must submit a new Environmental Impact Statement and revised Plan of Work, which must be approved by the Authority in accordance with regulations 11 to 16.]

-4. For the avoidance of doubt, any Environmental Impact Assessment and revision to an Environmental Impact Statement conducted pursuant to this regulation shall be subject to the full processes prescribed in these Regulations.
+[5.]
+For the avoidance of doubt, any Environmental Impact Assessment and revision to an Environmental Impact Statement conducted pursuant to this regulation shall be subject to the full processes prescribed in these Regulations.